Sim4n6/plasoWiki/Adding-a-new-dependency.md

 * Has the dependency a [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) compatible license?

-Code licensed under a GPL or BSD 4-clause cannot be integrated in a binary build, hence these licenses are deemed incompatible.
+Code licensed under a GPL, AGPL or BSD 4-clause cannot be integrated in a binary build, hence these licenses are deemed incompatible.
 Note that this could also apply to other source code licenses.

 * Does the dependency support Linux, Mac OS X and Windows?